securedbyjames/Building-Home-Lab/Isolated Network.md

 <br />

 Now the fun begins!
 I installed the LAMP stack on the Ubuntu server to ensure I could run the vulnerable web apps and databases.

+<h2>Learnings</h2>

+I learned the importance of using NAT when needing to access the internet for an extra level of isolation versus using a Bridged connected.
+NAT provides a firewall like features where my Macbook acts as that firewall as traffic is routed through it opposed to a bridged connection where my VM would connect direclty to my Macbook and be reachable to other devices connected to my Macbook.
+Ultimately, using a private network has showed that it is of course the most secure as it is fully detached with no internet access and cannot connect with other resources on my Macbook.
+I also understand that there are advanced ways to isolate my machine and VMs which I plan to dig in to as I continue progressing.